jupyter-server/enterprise_gateway/docs/source/use-cases.md

 on my own laptop and leverage my company's large YARN cluster to run my compute-intensive jobs.

-- **As a solution architect**, I want to explore supporting a different resource manager with Enterprise Gateway, e.g. Kubernetes, by extending and implementing a new ProcessProxy class, e.g. K8ProcessProxy, such that I can easily take advantage of specific functionality provided by the resource manager.
+- **As a solution architect**, I want to explore supporting a different resource manager with Enterprise Gateway, e.g. Kubernetes, by extending and implementing a new ProcessProxy class such that I can easily take advantage of specific functionality provided by the resource manager.

+- **As an administrator**, I want to constrain applications to specific port ranges so I can more easily identify issues and manage network configurations that adhere to my corporate policy.